JNPRAutomate/agentic-ai-workshop/uc3-ospf/README.md

 #### Core Dump document

-This document is a guide to help retrive JunOS core-dump files from a network device as **non-root** user.
+This document is a guide to help retrieve JunOS core-dump files from a network device as **non-root** user.
 Feel free to review and understand the purpose of it.

 - [CORE.DUMPS.md](../utils/CORE.DUMPS.md)